-The HSE (high school equivalency) degree will definitely result in decently paying job options and opens also the doors of colleges.
-You may also want to take also a look at the free practice tests and video lessons for the GED exam that are available at no cost on this website.
+The HSE (high school equivalency) degree will definitely result in decently paying job options, and it also opens the doors to colleges.
+You may also want to take a look at the free practice tests and video lessons for the GED exam that are available at no cost on this website.

 The GED program has been around for almost 80 years and started way back in the 1940s.
-The program was set up to help make sure that returning WW II veterans, who left high school to defend the world’s freedom could pick up their education without having to return to high school, and become successful by becoming successful in the workforce or by going to college or university and further their education.
+The program was set up to help make sure that returning WW II veterans who left high school to defend the world’s freedom could pick up their education without having to return to high school and become successful in the workforce or by going to college or university and furthering their education.

-Many millions of men, and thousands of women, many in their late teens, had gone to war before they finished high school and the GED program allowed them to acquire a diploma comparable to a standard high school diploma.
-If there wouldn’t be a way to get these young people to school or work quickly, America could face some major problems.
+Many millions of men, and thousands of women, many in their late teens, had gone to war before they finished high school, and the GED program allowed them to acquire a diploma comparable to a standard high school diploma.
+If there isn’t a way to get these young people to school or work quickly, America could face some major problems.